Surjendu-kar/CryptoFlip/README.md

 ## Overview

-This project showcases a blockchain-based coinflip game where users can connect their cryptocurrency wallets, bet tokens, and potentially double their stake based on the outcome of a coin toss.
-The application is designed to interact with different blockchains, providing a user-friendly experience to engage with decentralized technologies without extensive prior knowledge.
+This project features a blockchain-based coinflip game where users can connect their MetaMask wallets to bet Ethereum tokens.
+Participants have the chance to double their stake based on the outcome of a coin toss.
+The application is designed to provide a straightforward and user-friendly experience, enabling users to interact with decentralized technology on the Ethereum blockchain without needing extensive prior knowledge.

 ## Features